tyduptyler13/PlugPlus/README.md

 * `1.1.4.0` - Alpha and beta development of features.
 Changes are visible in the commits.
 * `1.1.4.1` - Release of Backgrounds.
 * `1.1.4.2` - Fixed chat issue.
+* `1.1.4.3` - Fixed some bugs and updated sponsor.

 NOTICE
 ----